trizen/sidef/COMPUTATIONAL_ALGEBRA_GUIDE.md

 ## Quaternion

-`Quaternion(a, b, c, d)` represents `a + bi + cj + dk`, the four-dimensional extension of the complex numbers.
+`Quaternion(a, b, c, d)` represents $a + bi + cj + dk$, the four-dimensional extension of the complex numbers.
 Multiplication is **non-commutative**, which is exactly what makes quaternions useful for representing 3D rotations without gimbal lock.

 ### Construction